-The ICTC Management Committee will meet on November 08, 2023, and it is anticipated that they will forward this item to the Commission for their review and approval after public comment, if any:
+It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:

 1. Authorize the Executive Director to sign the Memorandum of Understanding (MOU) between the Southern California Association of Governments (SCAG) and the Imperial County Transportation Commission (ICTC) to establish the roles and responsibilities for STBG/CMAQ/CRP funded projects.
 The MOU shall begin on the effective date of the MOU and will continue in full force until such party withdraws.